dannotsys/Hypercubus.Mapping/README.md

     return mapper;
 });
 ```
 By default IEnumerables, Arrays and Lists are automatically configured for your configured types.
-You can disable this for a individual Type by using the overload of the `Configure` method that has a `addDefaultEnumerableTypes` parameter.
+You can disable this for a individual Type by using the overload of the `Configure` method that has a `addDefaultEnumerableTypes` parameter.\
+&nbsp;

 #### Mapper Usage
 After injecting it in your controllers just make a simple call like this: